Exercise Science (ES)

 1.0 hours lecture, 1.0 hours laboratory

 This course presents a fast-paced, regimented style exercise program designed at a beginning level that works the entire body through the use of calisthenics, running, body resistance training and agility drills designed to promote physical fitness and weight control.
 Using a variety of basic activities, emphasis will be placed on self-discipline, intensity, and goal-oriented basic exercise programming.
 The course will utilize numerous training modalities including cross-training, basic boxing, plyometrics, speed and agility, core stability, flexibility training as well as cardiovascular endurance.
-Students will also learn the fundamental principles of physical fitness and their impact on life-long health and wellness.* (CSU, UC)
+Students will also learn the fundamental principles of physical fitness and their impact on life-long health and wellness.
+(CSU/UC) (AA/AS-7B)

 ES-024B